Peakboard/peakboard.github.io/content/_controls/en-excel-viewer.md

 For simplicity, we add the Excel file in the Peakboard-Designer as a static resource.
 Of course, it is also possible to retrieve the file from a cloud memory, network drive or web address.
 This doesn’t change the procedure.

-The Excel Viewer control is easiest to configure using the Chart property (click on the three points).
+The Excel Chart control is easiest to configure using the Chart property (click on the three points).
 You first have to select a resource, then the desired spreadsheet and finally the desired diagram (therefore the diagram name was important).
 The property Refresh-Time defines how often the chart is reloaded from the resource.

 ![image_1](/assets/images/Controls/Excel-Viewer/Controls_ExcelViewer_02.png)